Remains of 5-year-old toddler missing since September have been discovered

 Officers received thousands of tips, and last week took a call from a man who spotted what appeared to be skeletal remains in the river, that runs through the city of Yakima, 150 miles east of Seattle, in Washington state.

-An autopsy making use of dental records concluded that the remains were those of toddler.
+An autopsy making use of dental records concluded that the remains were those of the toddler.
 The coroner ruled that the little boy had died as a result of accidental drowning.

 DNA testing is curently being carried out to confirm the identity.